TomaszPierzchala/examples-of-spring-hibernate-tutorial/README.md

    To run *launch/Main.java*  ➪  [localhost:8080](http://localhost:8080)

  ### Hibernate
- #### 05-simple-crud-hibernate
+ #### 05-hibernate-crud-programmaticTx
-   CRUD with simple Hibernate under JUnit with embedded DB (HSQL, H2 or DERBY).
+   CRUD with Hibernate with programmaticaly controled transactions under JUnit with embedded DB (HSQL, H2 or DERBY).

    Also use some of [Mkyong.com](https://www.mkyong.com/spring/spring-embedded-database-examples/)